 So What Is An Allergy?

-The National Health Service in the U.K. on its website (1) defines an allergy as ‘a reaction the body has to a particular food or substance’, with the body’s immune system reacting as though such substances were harmful.
+An allergy may be defined as ‘a reaction the body has to a particular food or substance’, with the body’s immune system reacting as though such substances were harmful.

 Allergies are a common condition thought to affect approximately 1 in 4 people at some point in their lives in the U.K.